 Davis, Lucas “Estimating the Price Elasticity of Demand for Subways:

-The sensitivity of demand for public transportation to fares has important implications for climate change, air pollution, and traffic congestion.
-However, there is surprisingly little recent evidence on this elasticity and virtually no evidence from low- or middle-income countries.
 This paper uses fare changes in Mexico City, Guadalajara, and Monterrey to estimate the price elasticity of demand for urban rail transit.
-In two of the cases there is a significant fare increase (30%+), and in the third there is a 60-day fare “holiday”.
-Ridership responds sharply in the expected direction in all three cities, implying price elasticities which range across cities and specifications from -.19 to -.37.
-The paper then shows how these elasticities can be used to perform policy counterfactuals.
+In two of the cases there is a significant fare increase (30%+), and in the third there is a 60-day fare holiday.
+Ridership responds sharply in the expected direction in all three cities, implying price elasticities which range across cities from -.23 to -.32.
+In addition, there is suggestive evidence that the temporary fare holiday led to a higher baseline level of ridership.
+These estimates are directly relevant for policymakers considering alternative pricing structures for urban rail.
+The paper discusses the relevant economic considerations and then shows how the estimated elasticities can be used to perform policy counterfactuals.